Running Glossary: Your Complete Guide To The Lingo Of Runners

 Warm-up

-The 5 - 10 minute period prior to your running workout to gradually (and literally) warm-up your muscles, raising your body temperature to prime your body for physical activity.
+The 5 - 15 minute period prior to your running workout to gradually (and literally) warm-up your muscles, raising your body temperature to prime your body for physical activity.

-Warm-ups increase the circulation of oxygen-rich blood to muscles to support performance, promote flexibility (and therefore reduce risk of injury) and help transition your muscles (and mind) from a pre-workout state to an active state.
+Warm-ups increase the circulation of oxygen-rich blood to muscles to support performance, promote flexibility (and therefore reduce risk of injury) and help transition your muscles and mind from a pre-workout state to an active state.

 Warm-ups may include brisk walking / light jogging, or dynamic ('moving') stretches and exercises such as jumping jacks, forward / lateral leg swings and lunges that prepare the muscles you'll use for running for an increased range of movement and higher level of effort.